Skip to main content

 Why it matters

 Upward mobility is an important dimension of equitable opportunity and a central feature of an inclusive economy.
 In an equitable society, individuals should be able to access opportunities that allow them to be economically mobile despite their social class of origin.
-Students at approximately two-thirds of four-year institutions—both public and private—achieve economic mobility as defined by our proposed metric.
-However, students who attended public two-year institutions are significantly less likely to meet economic mobility thresholds than those who attended four-year colleges.
-Much of the research on economic mobility focuses on intergenerational mobility, comparing household income levels during childhood to income levels in adulthood.
-Rates of intergenerational upward mobility are lower for Black and Indigenous individuals compared to White and Latino individuals.
+Based on earnings data for graduates from postsecondary institutions, students at approximately two-thirds of four-year institutions—both public and private—achieve economic mobility as defined by our first proposed metric, that is, they earn enough to enter the fourth income quintile (or higher) 10 years after completing their highest degree.
+Students who attended public two-year institutions are significantly less likely to meet economic mobility thresholds than those who attended four-year colleges.

 What to know about measurement